Polynomial Equations: Theory and Practice: Number of solutions

 of polynomials of degree at most $d$.
 There is an affine variety $\nabla_d \subset \mathbb{C}^{d+1}$, such that all $f \in {\cal F}(d) \setminus \nabla_d$ have precisely $d$ roots in $\mathbb{C}$.
 Here $\nabla_d = V_{\mathbb{C}}(\Delta_d)$, where $\Delta_d$ is a polynomial in the coefficients $a_i$ of $f \in {\cal F}(d)$.
 Equations for small $d$ are

 Notice that $\Delta_d = a_d \cdot \widetilde{\Delta}_d$, where $\widetilde{\Delta}_d$ is the \emph{discriminant} for degree $d$ polynomials.
-There exist similar results for families of polynomial systems with $n > 1$, which bound the number of isolated solutions from above by the \emph{expected} number.
-This section states some of these results.
-The field $K = \Kbar$ is algebraically closed throughout the section.
+Similar results exist for families of polynomial systems with $n > 1$, which bound the number of isolated solutions from above by the \emph{expected} number.
+This section states some of these results. \emph{It assumes that $K = \Kbar$ is algebraically closed.}